Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Methodology

 \begin{enumerate} \item Finally, we append three input-output examples as few-shot demonstrations to help guide the model's reasoning process, as shown in \Cref{fig:semantic-prompt-example}.
 For clarity, only one example is presented here, though the model is provided with multiple instances during training. \end{enumerate}

-Although the prompts are issued in Chinese to match the linguistic context of our data, we present their English versions here for readability.
-The resulting consistency judgments are summarized in the ``Consistency'' column of \Cref{tab:dataset-develop}, and the labeled data are distilled into a lightweight semantic judgment model that is used for large-scale training.
+Although the prompts are issued in Chinese to match our data, we present English versions for readability.
+The resulting judgments are summarized in the ``Consistency'' column of \Cref{tab:dataset-develop} and distilled into the semantic judgment model used in large-scale training.

 \paragraph{Stage 4 - Final Consistency-Assisted Training} The distilled semantic model is applied to the cleansed corpus to generate consistency signals for all entries, producing a consistency-assisted training set.
 The final hierarchical MoE model is then trained with the combined objectives of hierarchical classification and semantic consistency (as defined in \Cref{sec:model-training}).
 This joint optimization enforces both structural fidelity to the taxonomic hierarchy and semantic alignment with official definitions, resulting in a robust and interpretable tax code predictor.